microsoft/vscode-docs/docs/languages/javascript.md

 ## Automatic Type Acquisition

-VS Code JavaScript IntelliSense for third-party libraries and modules is powered by `*.d.ts` type declaration (typings) files coming from the [npmjs](https://www.npmjs.com) type declaration file repository and requires npm, the Node.js package manager, included with the [Node.js](https://nodejs.org) runtime.
+VS Code JavaScript IntelliSense for third-party libraries and modules is powered by `*.d.ts` type declaration (typings) files coming from the [npmjs](https://www.npmjs.com) type declaration file repository and requires **npm**, the Node.js package manager, included with the [Node.js](https://nodejs.org) runtime.

 In this image you can see IntelliSense, including the method signature, parameter info, and the method's documentation, for a popular library called [lodash](https://lodash.com/).